texfaq/texfaq.github.io/FAQ-multidoc.md

-# A 'report' from lots of 'article's
+# A ''report'' from lots of 'article's

 This is a requirement, for example, if one is preparing the proceedings of a conference whose papers were submitted in LaTeX.